How to get involved

 Each of these themes has its own set of events, campaigns and communications that we need help with throughout the year!
 In the sign up form below, please tick which themes are of interest to you (you can choose as little or as many as you like) to receive information that is relevant to you.

-You’ll receive emails about upcoming events and activities that we need help with, as well as the next Eco Volunteering meetup (these usually happen 2-3 times per term).
+You’ll receive emails about upcoming events and activities that we need help with, as well as the next Eco Volunteering meetup (these usually happen once per term).

 Interested?
 Sign up here!